Water-rich sub-Neptunes and rocky super Earths around different Stars: Radii shaped by Volatile Partitioning, Formation, and Evolution: Methods

 The parameters $\alpha > 0 $ and $\beta > 0$ were fitted to experimental data by \citet{Dorn2021}.
 Partitioning from the magma ocean to the metallic core (to determine $M_{\rm vol, core}$) follows \citet{Luo2024} who assume iron silicate equilibration at mid-mantle pressures.
 Their partitioning coefficients depend on the concentration of water in the molten silicates as well as mid-mantle pressures but only marginally on the temperature at a given pressure.

 For the coupling to the evolutionary cooling and photoevaporation model, tabulated results from these partitioning and solubility laws and further using the interior structure model detailed in Appendix \ref{app:core_density_effect_water_in_core} were used.
+The planetary structure for which a solution is found when creating the tables includes core, mantle, and water atmosphere.
+Thus, a consistent planet structure with water partitioning to core and mantle can be found via iteration for a given total mass and water mass fraction.
 We note that we did not include an explicit temperature dependency on the water partitioning leading to a weak effect of external temperature via the pressure dependencies.
 Therefore, the tables were using an exterior temperature of 3000\,K for all models and varying total water mass budgets (from 1\% to 30\%) and planetary masses (0.5 to 30\,M$_\oplus$) were considered.
 For the equilibration of water between silicates and iron, we use mid-mantle pressures and the iron mass fraction of the dry core was assumed to be 0.244 consistent with the outcome of the equilibrium condensation model used in our formation model \citep{Thiabaud2014}.
 To construct the tables, the presence of H/He, which would increase pressures and thus solubilities, was excluded for simplicity but supported by the fact that most planets in the considered size regime contain little H/He in mass.

 The resulting water mass fractions distributed at initialization to the molten mantle and the metallic core are shown in Fig. \ref{fig:water_fraction_core}.
 We see a general trend of increasing water budget in the metallic core with increasing total mass.
 This is expected given the more siderophile nature of water with increasing pressure.
 The magma ocean water content peaks at intermediate masses.
 Combined, this results in a moderately increasing mass-dependency for the total fraction of water in the solid interior (solid lines).